imagej/imagej.github.io/_pages/scripting/index.md

 # Script parameters

-There is a universal `@parameter` notation available across all scripts for declaring inputs and outputs.
-This approach is preferred to using ImageJ 1.x `GenericDialog` because it is totally agnostic to the user interface, allowing such scripts to run in a variety of contexts.
+There is a universal script parameter notation available across all scripts for declaring inputs and outputs.
+This approach is preferred to using `GenericDialog` because it is totally agnostic to the user interface, allowing such scripts to run in a variety of contexts.

 See the [script parameters](/scripting/parameters) page for details.